BTU Calculator

 This video covers how HVAC professionals calculate BTU requirements and why proper sizing matters for energy efficiency and comfort.

 I've spent years working with HVAC systems and building energy models, and the single most common mistake homeowners make is buying equipment that's the wrong size.
 An oversized AC unit cycles on and off too frequently, wastes energy, and fails to properly dehumidify.
 An undersized heater runs constantly and never reaches the desired temperature.
-This BTU calculator was built from original research and real-world testing methodology to help you avoid those costly errors.
+This BTU calculator was from original research and real-world testing methodology to help you avoid those costly errors.

 Understanding BTU calculations doesn't require an engineering degree, but it does require paying attention to several variables that interact in ways most people don't expect.
 Our testing has shown that two rooms with identical square footage can have BTU requirements that differ by 40% or more based on insulation, window placement, and climate zone.
 That's why a simple "BTU per square foot" rule of thumb often leads to poor equipment choices.